-Howard C. Mandel, MD, FACOG
+HOWARD C. MANDEL, MD, FACOG

-He previously served on the board of trustees for Johns Hopkins University, Temple Israel of Hollywood and Oakwood School, and the board of directors for Century City Hospital, the Saban Community Clinic and its Hollywood Center Endowment Corporation, and the Los Angeles Advisory Board of Children Now.
-He also served on the performance improvement committees for Cedars-Sinai Medical Center, Century City Hospital and Century City Doctors Hospital.
-He was the chairman of surgery and chief of gynecology at Century City Doctors Hospital, and served twice in that role at Century City Hospital.
-He represented Century City Doctors Hospital at the American Medical Association, California Medical Association and the Los Angeles County Medical Association, and did the same for Century City Hospital.
+Currently, Dr. Mandel is a member of the board of directors of the Friends of the Saban (Los Angeles Free) Community Clinic, WomenStrong International, Big Sunday, and the UCLA School of Nursing Dean’s Advisory Board, and he chairs the International Advisory Board of Jhpiego.
+He also serves on the Johns Hopkins University Krieger School of Arts and Sciences Advisory Board and the Johns Hopkins University School of Education’s National Advisory Council.
+He has previously served on the boards of trustees of Johns Hopkins University, Temple Israel of Hollywood, and the Oakwood School; on the boards of directors of Century City Hospital and the Los Angles Free Clinic and its Hollywood Endowment Corporation; and on the Los Angeles Advisory Board of Children Now.
+He has served on the performance improvement committees of Cedars-Sinai Medical Center, Century City Hospital and Century City Doctor’s Hospital.
+He was the chair of surgery as well as chief of gynecology at Century City Doctor’s Hospital and served twice in that role at Century City Hospital.
+He represented Century City Doctor’s Hospital to the American Medical Association, California Medical Association and the Los Angeles County Medical Association and previously did the same for Century City Hospital.

 Dr. Mandel lives in Los Angeles with his wife, Dr. Susan Mandel, and has two children, Spencer, 34, and Mallory, 32.